sakaul88/dd/kind/README.md

             - another-node-label-value
 >

+#### Different releases
+I have found that there are some charts that were built on older versions of kubernetes.
+Kind has the ability to run older versions of kubernetes.
+For the available versions, see https://github.com/kubernetes-sigs/kind/releases.

+You can add the release image to the config yaml, here is the p2paas-kind-v1.15.yaml example:
+> kind: Cluster
+> apiVersion: kind.x-k8s.io/v1alpha4
+> # networking:
+> #   apiServerAddress: "10.96.0.5"
+> nodes:
+> - role: control-plane
+>   image: kindest/node:v1.15.7@sha256:e2df133f80ef633c53c0200114fce2ed5e1f6947477dbc83261a6a921169488d
+>   kubeadmConfigPatches:
+>     - |
+>      kind: InitConfiguration
+>       nodeRegistration:
+>         kubeletExtraArgs:
+>           node-labels: "ingress-ready=true"
+>           authorization-mode: "AlwaysAllow"

 #### Note:
 have seen that a kind cluster will exist after a reboot, but may be partially incomplete - had to delete cluster and rerun playbook to create it